How I implemented my own crypto

 I couldn't let it slide, so I applied the same principles to Chacha20, Poly1305, and Blake2b.
-Now their speed actually competes with Libsodium's (20% slower at most).
+Now their speed actually competes with Libsodium's (except Chacha20 on x86-64, but I still doubled its speed).
 I guess portable C doesn't have to be slow.

-By the way, this most probably explains why Monocypher's Argon2i is faster than Libsodium's: inefficiencies can be hard to spot.
+By the way, this most probably explains why Monocypher's Argon2i is faster than Libsodium's reference implementation: inefficiencies can be hard to spot.
 I know I was very lucky to find about the loading code.
 Without TweetNaCl suddenly becoming faster than Monocypher, I would never have noticed.

 I have covered public key crypto already.
 Chacha20 was easy as pie, Blake2b was fine, and SHA-512 didn't cause any problems.